Note: a version-controlled version of these guidelines is maintained at https://github.com/review-commons

 Writing the report

-Review Commons referee reports are expected to be scholarly communications intended to advance scientific discourse.
-Authors can make reviews public, either at the stage of author-requested posting of a Refereed Preprint (the term for the paper, reviews, and author response posted on bioRxiv) or at the stage of journal publication.
+Review Commons referee reports are expected to be scholarly in tone and content.
 Please provide a clear, professional and impartial analysis that you would employ if you were signing the review, even if you are not (signing of reports is encouraged but not required by Review Commons).
 Be mindful of potential sources of bias with regard to the authors, including gender, ethnicity, geographical location, seniority, reputation in your field of expertise.
-The Managing Editor has the right to exclude reviews that are deemed unprofessional in tone or content.
+The Managing Editor has the right to exclude reviews that are deemed unprofessional.

 Hallmarks of a good referee report are: